Get insider access

 No

-The DisplayPort Out port is on the right if you want to daisy chain a second monitor.
+The DisplayPort Out port lets you daisy chain a second monitor directly to this one.
 It sends a 4k @ 60Hz signal with 10-bit color depth without any problems to a second display if your graphics card supports Display Stream Compression (DSC).
-The Dell U3223QE also has an RJ45 Ethernet port, allowing you to connect directly to the monitor if your laptop doesn't have an Ethernet port, and it works without issues.
+It also has an RJ45 Ethernet port, ideal if your laptop doesn't have an Ethernet port, and it works without issues.

 Inputs